toydotgame/learning-php/README.md

 ```
 DocumentRoot "C:/Users/User/Documents/learning-php"
 ```
-Then, navigate to `localhost:81` (or whatever port Apache is running on) in your browser to see the form page.
+Then, navigate to `localhost:80` in your browser to see the form page.
 ### Database Administration
 #### Linux:
 Login to MySQL: (password is "1337")